Unosquare-CoE-JavaScript/mauricio-moreno/02-hardcore-functional-javascript/index.md

 const f = curriedAddFourNumbers(1, 2);
 const g = f(3);
 g(4); //=> 10

+// as you see the function will run after receives all parameters
 ```

 > > You can also learn about partial application